TriplyDB/Documentation/docs/triply-client-js/index.md

 Returns whether the `User` still exists.

-While it is not possible to delete users with Triply Client, they can be deleted ― possibly by somebody else ― through the Triply Console.
+While it is not possible to delete users with TriplyDB-js, they can be deleted ― possibly by somebody else ― through the Triply Console.

 The following example code prints `true` in case the account (still) exists, and